simdjson/simdjson/doc/basics_doxygen.md

 Both `load_many` and `parse_many` take an optional parameter `size_t batch_size` which defines the window processing size.
 It is set by default to a large value (`1000000` corresponding to 1 MB).
 None of your JSON documents should exceed this window size, or else you will get  the error `simdjson::CAPACITY`.
 You cannot set this window size larger than 4 GB: you will get  the error `simdjson::CAPACITY`.
 The smaller the window size is, the less memory the function will use.
 Setting the window size too small (e.g., less than 100 kB) may also impact performance negatively.
 Leaving it to 1 MB is expected to be a good choice, unless you have some larger documents.

-See [parse_many.md](parse_many.md) for detailed information and design.

 Thread Safety
 -------------

 We built simdjson with thread safety in mind.

-The simdjson library is single-threaded except for  [`parse_many`](parse_many.md) which may use secondary threads under its control when the library is compiled with thread support.
+The simdjson library is single-threaded except for  `parse_many` which may use secondary threads under its control when the library is compiled with thread support.

 We recommend using one `dom::parser` object per thread in which case the library is thread-safe.